Sat 27th APR 2019 KO 2:00 pm

 Some respite for Glens as Cairns fired in a cross from the left only for Moore looping header to dip over the bar.

 Back came Largs and Craig Menzies and Burns combined to snuff out Black’s half chance.
 Soon after McKie’s effort from distance zoomed over the bar.
-On 56 minutes the visitors’ pressure when the ball was switched from right to left by Adam and Harkins to the feet of Ben Black who took a touch before curling an exquisite shot from the edge of the box into the top corner.
+On 56 minutes the visitors’ pressure paid off when the ball was switched from right to left by Adam and Harkins to the feet of Ben Black who took a touch before curling an exquisite shot from the edge of the box into the top corner.

 The home side responded well and Orsi’s cross into the box was fired over the bar by Moore.
 Orsi then gathered a pass from Moore, before the midfielder was hacked down by Millar, and with played waved on Orsi picked out Winters in the box only for his shot to whiz inches wide.
 Millar could count himself fortunate only to receive a yellow card for his late tackle.